My Railway Photography

 Grantham Station - goods line and Loco yard

 Ex-GNR 0-6-0 tank engine Class J52/1 (previously J53) as LNER No. 8801 on Grantham yard duty.
 This locomotive was taken out of use at Grantham in December 1950 after 53 years' service, and before it received its British Railways number 68801.
-On the right is a fogsignalman's hut.
-When brought into use in foggy weather it was pushed upright and gave shelter to a man whose task was to place detonators (fog signals) on the nearest rail whenever the adjacent signal was at danger.
-Thus a driver who missed the signal in the poor visibility received an audible warning to stop by the sound of the detonators exploding.
+On the right is a fogman's hut.
+When brought into use in foggy weather or falling snow it was pushed upright and gave shelter to a man whose task was to place detonators (fog signals) on the rail whenever the adjacent signal was at danger or caution.
+Thus a driver who missed the signal in the poor visibility received an audible warning by the sound of these small explosive charges being set off by the locomotive's wheels.
 When the signal cleared the detonators had to be removed.

 A1/1 Pacific No. 60113 'Great Northern' reversing off the shed at Grantham.
-The nameplate includes the coat of arms of the Great Northern Railway.
+The nameplate includes the coat of arms of the Great Northern Railway Company.
 On the far left two spotters are sitting on a pile of telegraph poles.

 Grantham Loco in morning sunlight on Friday 6th September 1963, a few days before closure, with O2 Tango 2-8-0 engines, used on the ironstone trains from High Dyke, and a 'Peak' diesel-electric locomotive.
 The tracks on which the four brake vans and the two O2 locos facing south are standing, and the pair of tracks between them, used to be covered by the four-road 'old shed', part of whose back wall can be seen just beyond the mineral wagon.
 The 'Peak' stands on a siding that was beside the shed, and is where the Grantham breakdown train used to be stabled.
 Throughout the Loco yard electric lighting has replaced the old gas lamps which were visible in the 1950s. photographs.